-How to Celebrate a Greek Christmas
+How To Celebrate A Greek Christmas

 - by XpatAthens

-- Tuesday, 24 December 2019
+- Tuesday, 15 December 2020

 Greek Holiday Baking

-Baking, as in most cultures, is an important part of Greek cooking for Christmas.
+Baking is an important part of Greek cooking for Christmas.
 Bread is the most important of the Greek holiday foods.
 Historically, flour and yeast were scarce and expensive and thus saved for special meals.
 Traditional items, such as Christmas bread or stravropsomo, a fruit-filled loaf, decorated on top with the sign of the cross and Chistopsomto or “Christ’s Bread”, a leavened bread made of flour, sesame seeds, and spices, such as anise, orange, cloves, and cinnamon accompanied by dried figs, are eaten on Christmas Eve.

 The Christmas Feast

 The traditional Christmas Day feast is centered about either a turkey or goose, stuffed with a mixture of rice, pine nuts, chestnuts, cinnamon, cloves, and allspice.
 Roast pork with cabbage or cauliflower is another popular holiday choice, one that dates back to the early Christian era.
-Family is important to Greek culture and the Christmas meal is usually a large one, often featuring two or more main dishes.
-Side dishes, such as roast potatoes and grilled vegetables accompany the meal.
+Family is important in Greek culture and the Christmas meal is usually a large one, often featuring two or more main dishes.
+Side dishes, such as roast potatoes and grilled vegetables often accompany the meal.

 Greek Holiday Food Symbols

-Different regions throughout Greece have their own variations on the holiday traditions.
-One such charming custom comes from the Greek region of Epirus.
-There, the Christmas bread is decorated with dough shapes representative of the family’s occupation, a shoe for a cobbler or a plow for a farmer.
+Different regions throughout Greece have their own variations on holiday traditions.
+One such charming custom comes from the Greek region of Epirus; there, the Christmas bread is decorated with dough shapes representative of the family’s occupation, a shoe for a cobbler or a plow for a farmer.
 Additional small loaves, called kouloures, are made in celebration for the animals – donkeys, sheep, and goats – in this traditional rural area, and are broken up and given to the beasts as a symbol of good health for the coming year.
 Other figure eight shaped loaves, koliantines, are baked for the children, also as a symbol of health.

-Step 2: Expect neighborhood children to sing "kalanda" (Christmas carols) on Christmas Eve and offer their good wishes to you.
+- Expect neighborhood children to sing "kalanda" (Christmas carols) on Christmas Eve and offer their good wishes to you.
 Have dried figs, walnuts, almonds and - most important - coins on hand to offer the youngsters who come to your house.

-Step 3: Prepare a holiday feast for Christmas Eve.
+- Prepare a holiday feast for Christmas Eve.
 Serve traditional foods and wine with baklava for dessert.

-Step 4: Bake loaves of "Christopsomo" (Christ bread), a sweet bread formed into shapes of your choice.
+- Bake loaves of "Christopsomo" (Christ bread), a sweet bread formed into shapes of your choice.
 You can also decorate the loaves with symbols that reflect your family's trade.
 Serve the bread with dried figs.

-Step 5: Display a wooden bowl with a piece of dangling wire holding a sprig of fresh basil wrapped around a wooden cross; this is the Greek symbol for Christmas.
+- Display a wooden bowl with a piece of dangling wire holding a sprig of fresh basil wrapped around a wooden cross; this is the Greek symbol for Christmas.
 Keep fresh water in the bowl to keep the basil alive.

-Step 7: Remind your children to hang their socks over the fireplace, where small gifts will appear.
+- Remind your children to hang their socks over the fireplace, where small gifts will appear.

-Step 8: Serve vasilopita, or Christmas cake, on December 31.
+- Serve vasilopita, or Christmas cake, on December 31.
 Bake a florin (gold coin) into the cake.
 Whoever finds the coin in his or her piece of cake will have good luck in the coming year.

-Step 9: Exchange gifts on January 1, which is St. Basil's Day.
+- Exchange gifts on January 1, which is St. Basil's Day.
 Also perform a renewal ceremony on this day by replacing all the water in your jugs with St. Basil holy water.